mit-submit/submit-users-guide/source/running.rst

 HTCondor example 1
 ==================

 Lets look at a full example condor submission for downloading some ROOT file and transfering the output.
 In order to access files you will need to export your x509 proxy.
-The easiest way to do this on the submit machines is to first make this proxy available in your /home space and then add export lines in your condor submission.
-It is often easiest to add an alias commad to your .bashrc like the following:
+The easiest way to do this on the submit machines is to first make this proxy available in your ``/home`` space and then add export lines in your condor submission.
+It is often easiest to add an alias commad to your ``.bashrc`` like the following:

 .. code-block:: sh

       alias proxy='voms-proxy-init -rfc -voms cms; cp /tmp/x509up_u'$(id -u)' ~/'

 Once the x509 proxy is available, you can use xrootd freely.
 In this first example we will grab a ROOT file with xrootd and then transfer the file to hadoop scratch space using xrdcp.
 Lets run the following script in the condor job.
-Lets call it script.sh.
+Lets call it ``script.sh``.
 Make sure to update your uid and username before running the script.

 .. code-block:: sh